rensoftoss/broadcast-messages/README.md

     **Warning:** the correct path to Kafka maybe need to be updated in `kafka.conf`

-    You need to create the topics that the application use like follows:
+    You need to create the topics that the application uses like follows:

     `kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic messages`